Feeding the Dressage horse

 The importance of Fibre

 The basis of any horse’s diet should be good quality fibre in the form of hay or pasture.
-At least 50% of the dressage horse's diet should be forage even when competing at top level.
+The majority of the dressage horse's diet should be forage even when competing at top level.
 Fibre is essential for the maintenance of a healthy gut.
-It reduces the incidence of stereotypic behaviour, as well as the likelihood of gastric ulcers and colic, along with helping maintain appetite and hydration.
+Fiber reduces the likelihood of gastric ulcers and colic, along with helping maintain appetite and hydration.
 Highly digestible fibre sources such as the Super Fibres used in HYGAIN® FIBRESSENTIAL®products also provide slow release energy that will not elicit an excitable behaviour in your horse.

 Defining energy requirements

 When it comes to choosing a concentrate feed remember to take into account your horse’s workload, temperament, age and condition.
 For young horses just starting out or for mature horses in light work a low energy, high fibre feed should provide adequate energy levels.
 Feeds with low cereal grain content are ideal as these should be low in starch level to help avoid excitable behaviours.
 For horses in harder work but that have a tendency to be excitable a higher energy feed with a high fibre and fat content can help to provide the necessary levels of energy without the behaviour sometimes associated with traditional cereal based feeds.
 For the calm (maybe lazy) horse a feed containing some fast release energy sources such as cereal grains may be helpful to provide some instant energy for short periods of intense work.